Every state has its own version of a motorcycle helmet law, and the details vary from state to state.

 What Are Some Other Florida Requirements for a Helmet?

 A helmet has to include cleaning instructions that use the following language and then recommend the allowable substances: “Helmet can be seriously damaged by some common substances without damage being visible to the user.
 Apply only the following: (Recommended cleaning agents, paints, adhesives, etc., as appropriate).”

 Can Not Wearing a Helmet Affect My Claim in an Accident?

-Florida is a comparative negligence state.
+Florida is a modified comparative negligence state.
 This rule means that the other parties’ attorneys will attempt to portray your decision not to wear a helmet as negligence on your part which contributed to the extent of your injuries.
 This claim won’t matter if you broke your leg, but if you have a head or brain injury, the court could reduce your award by some percentage, reflecting your share of the negligence.

 Speak to a Florida Motorcycle Accident Attorney Today!

 Eric Stevenson and Chris Klotz have years of experience handling motorcycle cases in Florida.
 Call 850-706-4538 in Pensacola to speak with an attorney about your motorcycle accident or injury today.
 Contact the law firm of Stevenson Klotz in Florida for help with your motorcycle accident!